scrowder1172/LayoutAndGeometry/README.md

 ## Find a bug?

-While this code is based on Paul's lecture, there's always the possibily that I've fat fingered something 😬 If you find a bug or would like to submit an improvement to this project, please submit an issue using the issues tab above.
+While this code is based on Paul's lecture, there's always the possibily that I've fat fingered something 😬
+<br>If you find a bug or would like to submit an improvement to this project, please submit an issue using the issues tab above.
 If you would like to submit a PR with a fix, reference the issue you created.

 ## Known Issues (work in progress)